pvcraven/2017_web_security/source/server_certificates/server_certificates.rst

 ..
 [GoDaddy] "Do you need SSL encryption if you don't sell anything on your website?"
 GoDaddy.
 N.p., 16 Jan.
 2017.
 Web.
 21 Feb.
 2017. <https://www.godaddy.com/garage/smallbusiness/secure/do-you-need-ssl-encryption-if-you-dont-sell-anything-on-your-website/>.

 ..
-[SSL Shopper] "Do I Need An SSL Certificate For My Website?"
+[SSL-Shopper] "Do I Need An SSL Certificate For My Website?"
 Do I Need An SSL Certificate For My Website?
 N.p., n.d.
 Web.
 21 Feb.
 2017. <https://www.sslshopper.com/article-do-i-need-an-ssl-certificate-for-my-website.html>.